oampo/thinkful-projects/node/lodash/dating.md

 ## Brief

+These days, lonely coders rely on online learning to get to know new languages.
+But let’s be honest: one-app stands with the wrong language can lead to recurring bugs.
+Gone are the days of swiping left and right for the next best thing.
+Programmers are looking for languages they can trust.

-It's the year 2046 and you're the lead JavaScript developer for a startup offering a service that helps users "meet new programming languages in your area."
-Far more than a swipe-right swipe-left app, your service takes a user's personal interests and matches them with custom-designed courses to learn new languages.
-Users now want more features to help choose their new programming languages.
+You’re the lead developer for Java Meets Bagel, a service that takes a user’s personal interests and matches them with courses that help them get to know new languages in a deeper, more authentic way.

 After a chat with the lead architect, you agreed on a series of unit tests that will guide functions you should write.
-Use a lodash method in each functino – in each case, it'll save you time and hassle to solve it doing so.
+Use a lodash method in each function – in each case, doing so will save you time and hassle.
 Each function will either manage data with Node (used to respond to API requests) or will make a request from the client using AJAX.

 ## MileStones